-The Freshwater Society, in print and on this website, regularly publishes information on water, conservation and threats to water quality and sustainability.
-Those publications include:
+Freshwater regularly publishes information on water, conservation, and threats to water quality and sustainability.

-Facets of Freshwater, a regular newsletter the society produces for members and interested citizens.
+Facets of Freshwater, a regular newsletter Freshwater produces for members and interested citizens.
 An electronic archive of copies since 2004 is available.

-Minnesota Weatherguide Environment Calendar, a calendar available in wall and desk format that the the Society has published for three decades.
+Minnesota Weatherguide Environment Calendar, a calendar available in wall and desk format that Freshwater has published for four decades.
 It offers weather records, phases of the moon, times for sunrise and sunset, plus phenology data on the response of living organisms to seasonal and climatic changes.
 We publish free curriculum guides for elementary-school teachers who use the calendars in their science classes.
-The calendar is available for sale as a fund-raising opportunity for nonprofit organizations.
+The calendar is available for sale as a fundraising opportunity for nonprofit organizations.

-Water is Life: Protecting A Critical Resource For Future Generations, a Freshwater Society report, published in 2008, on Minnesota’s ground and surface waters.
-The report, released Oct.
-22, 2008, focuses on the sustainability of ground water and the pollution that contaminates many lakes and streams.
+Water is Life: Protecting A Critical Resource For Future Generations, a Freshwater report on Minnesota’s ground and surface waters, published in 2008.
+The report focuses on the sustainability of ground water and the pollution that contaminates many lakes and streams.
 The report was prepared by an advisory group, the Guardianship Council.
 A shorter Executive Summary of the report also is available.